sarahfuchi/Data-Science/Prediction (Classification)/README.md

 # Project Overview
 In this project, I chose a very popular example of classification.
 It is either 0 or 1.
 It either happened or it didn't happen.
 For example, cancer is positive or not, the production part is working or not working, tomorrow it will rain or not, etc.

-In this particular case, I am focusing on passengers who survived the disaster or not.
 I worked with the project in Kaggle's Getting Started Competition, Titanic: Machine Learning from Disaster.
+I  focused on predicting the survival data for passengers.
 I followed a process of problem definition, gathering data, preparing data, explanatory data analysis, coming up with a data model, validating the model, and optimizing the model further.

 Let's take a look at the steps: